airswap/airswap-about/make-liquidity/use-the-indexer.md

 ## `getLocators`

 Get a list of locators that have an intent to trade a token pair.
-Along with the locators, their corresponding staking scores are returned, and the address of the next cursor to pass back into the function to achieve pagination.
+Along with the locators, their corresponding staking scores are returned, and the address of the next cursor for pagination.

 ```java
 function getLocators(